 Despite the overwhelming evidence about the importance of early specialist intervention for babies and young children with VI and their families, we know that there are still lengthy delays in referral for some babies and children, with consequent delays for early childhood intervention.

-• Even where there is a local arrangement for referring children from health to education, referrals can still be delayed or fail to be made because:
+- Even where there is a local arrangement for referring children from health to education, referrals can still be delayed or fail to be made for several reasons:

 What are the implications for babies and young children and their families?

-• In 2017, only 47% of children with VI as their primary SEN were assessed as having a ‘good level of development’ at the Early Years Foundation Stage (EYFS), compared with 71% of all pupils.
-45% of pupils with VI achieved at least the expected standard in all 17 Early Learning Goals (ELGs) compared 69% of all pupils (9, 10).
+- In 2019, only 45% of children with VI as their primary SEN were assessed as having a ‘good level of development’ at the Early Years Foundation Stage (EYFS), compared with 72% of all pupils.
+43% of pupils with VI achieved at least the expected standard in all 17 Early Learning Goals (ELGs) compared to 71% of all pupils (9).

-• A recent major, UK research study carried out by a team at Great Ormond Street hospital (several papers are awaiting publication) has found further, detailed evidence of the impact of VI on development.
-Findings from this research are being used to update an intervention programme that provides a systematic framework for tracking and supporting vision and development in babies and toddlers.
-The findings have also been used to inform new online training in early developmental support from Health Education England/Royal College of Paediatric Child Health and the release of a new edition of the Developmental Journal for Babies and Children with Visual Impairment for use by health and education professionals (11).
+- A recent major, UK research study carried out by a team at Great Ormond Street hospital (10,11,12,13) has found further, detailed evidence of the impact of VI on development.
+Findings from this research have been used to update an intervention programme that provides a systematic framework for tracking and supporting vision and development in babies and toddlers (14).
+The findings have also been used to inform new online training in early developmental support from Health Education England/Royal College of Paediatric Child Health and the release of a new edition of the Developmental Journal for Babies and Children with Visual Impairment for use by health and education professionals (15).